zikula/core/docs/Development/Extensions/ExtensionMaker.md

 php bin/console zikula:extension:install FabienBlogModule
 ```

+You must run the `install` command twice to complete the installation.
 After that is complete, you can take full advantage of the rest of the Symfony/MakerBundle commands to create the
 rest of your extension.
 For a full list of Makers, execute this command: